Ambrosys/os-matcher/docs/content/Details/Matcher/Index.rst

 .. include:: ../../substitutions.rst

 =======
-Filters
+Matcher
 =======

-Each processing step of an application is implemented as a *filter*.

-Here you can find the basic data flow (simplified filter pipeline):
+Here you can find the basic data flow:

 .. figure:: ../../OperationalData/DataSelection/img/generated/DataFlow.drawio.png
    :class: with-shadow
    :scale: 50
-   :alt: Filter dataflow
+   :alt: application dataflow

-   Filter dataflow
+   Application dataflow

+Each processing step of the *Intermediate* and *Core* phase is implemented as a *filter*.
 A filter is a functor which can read, process and write specific data.

 .. _context_concept: